yawollopkcaj/STM32H7-DMA-blog/README.md

 **Cache coherency.** This is the classic DMA bug on an H7: DMA writes straight to SRAM, the CPU reads a stale cache line, and you get exactly this symptom.
 I added cache maintenance and the behavior changed, which I took as confirmation.
 It wasn't.
 Our project is supposed to run with D-Cache disabled entirely, so if the cache is off, clearing it can't be what fixed anything.
 I actually wrote that contradiction down as a question in my notes at the time, and kept going anyway.
 Noted it, ignored it.

-**Buffer alignment.** I aligned the DMA buffers to 32 bytes as a precaution.
-This changed nothing.
-It was never going to change anything.
-I did it because it was easy and I wanted to feel like I was making progress.

-**Random DMA corruption.** Not a theory.
-Just the thing you start believing around 2am when the first two haven't worked.

 The real answer was in the datasheet, in the section on command framing, which I'd read and not actually absorbed.
 To cut down on transfer count I'd batched `WRCFGA` and `WRCFGB` into one continuous SPI transaction.
 The ADBMS does not allow that.

 I didn't have a logic analyzer on the bus, so the diagnosis came from the datasheet plus register readback over the debugger, not a captured waveform.
 The traces below are SystemView task timelines from the same debugging sessions.
 They show what the CPU was doing while I chased this, not the SPI line itself, so treat them as debugging context, not proof of the framing bug.